 Classical Chinese is a written language based on Old Chinese, or Chinese as it was spoken circa 500-200BCE.
 From that time to the early 20th century, Classical Chinese continued as China's language of education, elite culture, and government.
 In this Classical Chinese resembles some other "dead" languages, such as Latin, Old Church Slavonic, and Sanskrit, which likewise have survived in a learned circle long after they stopped being the vernacular of the people.
 But China's logogaphic script has caused Classical Chinese to survive in a peculiarly lopsided way, favoring sense over sound.
 Chinese script, little changed from Han times (2nd century BCE), has served the speech of every era and region by tying itself to the pronunciation of none.
-The educated speaker of Mandarin, other dialects, or for that matter Japanese or Korean, can read off or quote the classics, just as he can read any other texts, in his own accents, and from this beginning the classics are especially accessible to him; but unless he is a specialist in historical phonology, he cannot begin to pronounce them in the accents of Confucius.
+The educated speaker of Mandarin, other dialects, or for that matter Japanese or Korean, can read off or quote the classics are especially accessible to him; but unless he is a specialist in historical phonology, he cannot begin to pronounce them in the accents of Confucius.
 As a result, classical vocabulary, idioms, and citations permeate the contemporary East Asian languages to an unusual degree, but not classical sounds.